Chinese Coins with Flower

 The yuan means

-was cast in the first year
+that the coin was cast in the

-(1259) of the Kai Qing
+first year (1259) of the Kai

-reign.
+Qing reign.
 In

 actuality, Emperor Li Zong